 - The negative pole represents the lowest, most distorted and negative expession of the ego, the false self, which is a source of fear, illusion and malice.

 For example, my being a Scholar means that I am the sort of soul whose role in life is to take information from the raw data of reality.
 Scholar has as its positive pole “knowledge” and as its negative pole “theory”.
 When acting in my positive pole, I do indeed serve a positive purpose by collecting and offering valid, useful knowledge.
-But when acting in my negative pole, I tend to get side-tracked in invalid or useless theories of no interest to anyone but me, and then only because my ego gets off on knowing more and more things rather than interacting with real life.
-You could say that the positive manifestation of a Scholar is being a knowledgeable expert and the negative manifestation is what some would call a nerd or dweeb — (sigh) — so true.
+But when acting in my negative pole, I tend to get side-tracked by invalid or useless theories of no interest to anyone but me, and then only because my ego gets off on knowing more and more things rather than interacting with real life.
+You could say that the positive manifestation of a Scholar is being a knowledgeable expert and the negative manifestation is being a tedious know-all (…sigh).

-So, the positive pole of any role leads towards true fulfilment of self and true intimacy with others.
-The negative pole leads to emptiness, frustration and alienation.
+So, the positive pole of any role leads towards true fulfilment of self and is of value to others.
+The negative pole leads to emptiness, frustration, conflict and alienation.
 Here they are in full:

 |ROLE||POSITIVE POLE||NEGATIVE POLE|